peter-bertok/modernization/README.md

 - [ ] Optionally update JQuery (where possible)
   - [ ] Older versions used are designed for IE6, have various issues in modern browsers.
   - [ ] This is best implemented after the site is *testable*, use F12 tools to validate!
-- [ ] If needed, disable "Unobtrustive JavaScript" control validation.
+- [ ] If needed, disable "Unobtrusive JavaScript" control validation.
 - [ ] Disable any hard-coded uses of corporate HTTP web proxies.
 - [ ] Fix ASP.NET cookie security flags: secure, HTTP-only, correct DNS domain.
   - [ ] In the global web.config settings